Freelancing is Solepreneurship, and it needs to be done with professionalism to make a name out of yourself.

 There are many tools which helps in your Freelancing business like Activ collab, Toogl and many more.
 I’m a full-time blogger, and I do offer certain services along with it.

 I have been offering few services like Blog consultancy from long, and I have learned many tricks that helped me in getting returning clients.
 In this guide, I will share few of those tricks which I learned by freelancing.

-Client relationship is an important part of freelancing and that’s why most of small scale company has relationship manager, project manager and so on.
-The idea is to always keep client in the loop and keep him updated about the project updates.
+Client relationship is an important part of freelancing, and that’s why most of small scale company has relationship manager, project manager and so on.
+The idea is always to keep the client in loop and keep him updated about the project updates.

 Client relationship tips for every Freelancer

 Imagine you interacting with your friend and he is sending you separate Email for everything.
 How annoying would that be for you?
 When you start working on a project, and you need to update your client about the project and need his input, it’s always better to drop him everything in a single mail.
 Make sure you properly format the Email so that it should be scannable.
 This will also give an impression that you are taking this project seriously and moreover this will build credibility.

 Last week in India, we were celebrating Diwali, which is one of the biggest festivals here.
 At the same time I was dealing with 5 projects.
 Since I knew I won’t be able to work for next 4-5 days, I dropped an Email to the client stating the same.
 I also explained them a little about Diwali (Festival) and also mentioned when we can resume the project.
 It’s always a good idea to let your client know if you are not going to be available.

 Voice call/Video Call:

 Depending upon the kind of client you are dealing with, video or voice chat could make things easier.
 You can connect with your client on Skype.
 Ensure that your client is reasonable enough, else you might get bombarded with messages from him all the time.